crtclmmnt/crtclmmnt.github.io/offerings.md

     <h5><a href="https://tally.so/r/ODAAQp">Fill out the interest form</a></h5>
   </div>
   <div class="services-content" style="flex: 1.2;">
     <p>Group Meditation Workshops are for any group of people who want to explore meditation practice together — whether that's a workplace, a nonprofit, a club, a volunteer group, or a big group of friends.
-These workshops follow the same curriculum options as Meditation for Liberation (see above), adapted for a general audience rather than an explicitly organizing context.</p>
+These workshops follow the same curriculum options as Meditation for Liberation <a href="https://thecriticalmoment.org/offerings#curriculum">(see above)</a>, adapted for a general audience rather than being geared towards organizers.</p>
     <p>Pricing is sliding scale based on your organization's capacity.
-Something like $0–50 per session for volunteer organizations and affinity groups, $100–250 per session for funded nonprofits and workplaces, or much more if you're one of the big businesses wreaking havoc on society (I still have compassion for you).
-We can discuss specifics when I follow up.</p>
+Something like $0–50 per session for volunteer organizations and clubs, $100–250 per session for funded nonprofits and workplaces, or much more if you're one of the big businesses wreaking havoc on society (although I still have compassion for you).</p>
   </div>
 </div>